FPL 2024/25: Best fixtures for the new season - Best FPL Tips, Advice, Team News, Picks, and Statistics from Fantasy Football Scout

 September starts with a St Mary’s double-header against Manchester United and newly-promoted Ipswich Town, before a trip to south coast rivals Bournemouth rounds off the month.

-That ‘might’ be enough for some FPL managers to punt on Adam Armstrong, depending on prices.
+That ‘might’ be enough for some FPL managers to punt on Adam Armstrong, depending on prices across the board.
 The striker was the Saints’ top scorer last season, with 21 goals.
 He also claimed 13 assists.

 Kyle Walker-Peters also impressed and was named in the Championship Team of the Season.
 He excelled on both blanks, contributing three goals and two assists while helping Southampton keep 14 clean sheets.